 We are generally early in our development efforts and have only a small number of product candidates in clinical development.
 All of our other product candidates are still in preclinical development.
-If we or our collaborators are unable to successfully develop and commercialize product candidates or experience significant delays in doing so, our business may be materially harmed.
+If we or our collaborators are unable to successfully develop, manufacture and commercialize product candidates or experience significant delays in doing so, our business may be materially harmed.

 We are generally early in our development efforts, and only a small number of our product candidates are in clinical development.
 The majority of our product candidates are currently in preclinical development.
-We have invested substantial resources in identifying and developing potential product candidates, conducting preclinical and clinical studies, manufacturing activities and preparing for the potential commercial launch of our product candidates.
-Our ability to generate revenues from the sale of products, if approved, will depend heavily on the successful development and eventual commercialization of our product candidates.
+We have invested substantial resources in identifying and developing potential product candidates, conducting preclinical and clinical studies, manufacturing activities, and preparing for the potential commercial launch of our product candidates.
+Our ability to generate revenues from the sale of products, if approved, will depend heavily on the successful development, manufacture and our partners' eventual commercialization of our product candidates.

 The success of our product candidates will depend on many factors, including the following:

-- completion of preclinical and clinical studies with positive results, demonstrating the safety, purity, and potency of our product candidates to the satisfaction of the FDA or other regulatory agencies; - receipt of regulatory approvals from applicable authorities, including required authorizations for clinical trials and marketing authorizations; - protecting our rights in our intellectual property portfolio, including by obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - establishing or making arrangements with third-party manufacturers or qualifying our own manufacturing facility for clinical and commercial manufacturing purposes; - developing manufacturing and distribution processes for our novel T-cell product candidates and next-generation CAR T programs; - manufacturing our product candidates at an acceptable cost; - launching commercial sales of our products, if approved by applicable regulatory authorities, whether alone or in collaboration with others; - acceptance of our products, if approved by applicable regulatory authorities, by patients and the medical community; - obtaining and maintaining coverage and adequate reimbursement by third-party payors, including government payors, for our products, if approved by applicable regulatory authorities; - effectively competing with other therapies; - · maintaining a continued acceptable benefit/risk profile of the products following approval; and - · maintaining and growing an organization of scientists and functional experts who can develop and commercialize our products and technology.
+- •completion of preclinical and clinical studies with positive results, including demonstrating the stability, safety, purity, and potency of our product candidates to the satisfaction of the FDA or other regulatory agencies; - •receipt of regulatory approvals from applicable authorities, including required authorizations for clinical trials and marketing authorizations; - •protecting our rights in our intellectual property portfolio, including by obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - •establishing or making arrangements with third-party manufacturers and commercialization partners; - •qualifying our and our CMOs' manufacturing facilities for clinical and commercial manufacturing purposes;

+- •developing manufacturing and distribution processes for our novel T-cell product candidates and next-generation CAR T programs; - •contracting with third parties for the manufacture of our product candidates at an acceptable cost; - •contracting with third parties for commercialization of our products on terms favorable to us, if approved by applicable regulatory authorities; - •acceptance of our products, if approved by applicable regulatory authorities, by patients and the medical community; - •our partners' ability to obtain and maintain coverage and adequate reimbursement by third-party payors, including government payors, for our products, if approved by applicable regulatory authorities; - •effectively competing with other therapies; - •maintaining a continued acceptable benefit/risk profile of the products following approval; and - •maintaining and growing an organization of scientists and functional experts who can develop our products and technology.